The Car Connection Chevrolet SS Overview

 Limited in production, the SS is a relatively rare sight on the roads.
 It is sold as a halo car for a sedan lineup that now includes the Sonic, Cruze, Malibu, and Impala.
 Since its time as a Pontiac, the car has gone on a bit of a diet, using aluminum in places such as the hood and fenders to shed weight.
 It has also finally been gifted with modern telematics, including the navigation system that the G8 lacked.

-The SS looks the part of a classic rear-drive sedan.
-It's still a handsome shape, years after its first introduction, with a light upkick to its tail and squat muscle-car proportions.
-The cockpit gets the most updates, with blue interior lighting and other new surfaces and features to bring it up to a more modern pace.
+The SS's look is somewhat generic within the Chevrolet lineup.
+Look closer, though, and you see traits of a classic rear-drive sedan.
+It's still a handsome shape, years after similar body panels were introduced on the G8, with a light upkick to its tail and squat muscle-car proportions.
+The cockpit gets the most updates compared to the Pontiac, with blue interior lighting and other new surfaces and features to bring it up to a more modern pace.

 Leather upholstery, dual-zone automatic climate control, heated-and-ventilated front seats, keyless access, push-button start, remote start, a head-up display, and 220-watt Bose audio are all included.
-So is Chevrolet MyLink, which has an eight-inch color touch screen and can help manage hands-free conversations, media, and infotainment apps through a connected smartphone.
+So is Chevrolet MyLink, which is controlled through an 8.0-inch touchscreen and can help manage hands-free conversations, media, and infotainment apps on a connected smartphone.

 The 2015 Chevrolet SS added some notable new features.
 Among the key ones for enthusiasts: an available 6-speed manual transmission and standard adjustable dampers.
 It also received Brembo brakes at all four corners; the 2014 SS had Brembos only at the front.
 Other upgrades for 2015 included OnStar 4G LTE connectivity and a built-in wi-fi hotspot.